Reviews You Can Rely On

 Foot support is important when carrying heavy loads, but even a “rope, rack, and the shirt on your back” weighs a fair bit.
 A more supportive shoe means less pain when the approaches get long, and your pack gets heavy.
 Support is also important for a shoe's edging, crack climbing, and aid climbing performance.
 When standing in slings and aiders for hours on end, you'll want a stiff and supportive outsole to prevent the sling from pinching your feet all day.
 All else being equal, a more supportive shoe will edge and crack climb better, especially when carrying a heavy pack.
 The support metric contributes 15% of the total scores.

-The most supportive shoes in our review are the La Sportiva Boulder X and Scarpa Mescalito Planet.
-The former is designed to be stiff for long days standing in aiders on aid climbs and big walls, and the latter is stiff for long-distance hiking performance through rugged terrain.
-Neither shoe bends much when standing in a sling, and they are both great candidates for long hikes, whether or not a technical objective lies at the end.
+The most supportive shoe in our review is the La Sportiva Boulder X. It's designed to be stiff for long days standing in aiders on aid climbs and big walls, and won't bend much when standing in a sling.
+They're great for long hikes, whether or not a technical objective lies at the end.

-Not far behind, the La Sportiva TX Guide also has great support for long days on rough trails and standing in aiders.
+The La Sportiva TX Guide also has great support for long days on rough trails and standing in aiders.
 The La Sportiva TX4, our preferred shoe for big wall climbing, has excellent support, in addition to bomber durability, plenty of comfort, and good climbing performance, all attributes needed for the world's largest rock faces.
-The Scarpa Crux also has plenty of support, and costs less than the rest of the products on the market.
+The Scarpa Crux also has plenty of support and costs less than many other products on the market.

 Construction Quality